c3d/xl/doc/HANDBOOK_3-types.md

 order of their declaration.
 A `delete X:T` definition is called a _destructor_ for type `T`.
-It often has an [inout](#inout) parameter for the value to destroy, in order to be able to modify its argument, i.e. a destructor often has a signature like `delete X:*T`.
+It often has an [inout](#inout) parameter for the value to destroy, in order to be able to modify its argument, i.e. a destructor often has a signature like `delete X:inout T`.

 There is a built-in default definition of that statement that has no effect and matches any value: